MasonGulu/ibm-cassette-maker/README.md

+# The C++ Version does not load on the IBM 5150, use the python version for now until I fix it

 This project has been ported to C++.
 Inside the python directory is the python3 version, details are below.
 This will convert binary and ascii files into a format that can be loaded over the IBM PC's cassette port.